patrickmineault/codebook/docs/setup.md

 (cb) $ conda env update --prefix ./env --file environment.yml --prune
 ```

-You can [read more about creating reproducible environments in this Carpentries tutorial](https://carpentries-incubator.github.io/introduction-to-conda-for-data-scientists/04-sharing-environments/index.html).
+You can [read more about creating reproducible environments in the Carpentries tutorial on conda](https://carpentries-incubator.github.io/introduction-to-conda-for-data-scientists/04-sharing-environments/index.html).
 You can also [use the `environment.yml` file for this book's repo](https://github.com/patrickmineault/codebook/blob/main/environment.yml) as an inspiration.

 ## Create a project skeleton